genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/06_mssql.md

 - **user** - the database user
 - **password** - the database user password
 - **databaseName** - the name of the database to connect to.
 If not stated, a connection is made to the default database.
+- **trustServerCertificate** - set to "true" to specify that the driver doesn't validate the server TLS/SSL certificate.
+Useful for first time run and development purposes.
+Detailed information about the property can be found [here](https://docs.microsoft.com/en-us/sql/connect/jdbc/setting-the-connection-properties?view=sql-server-ver15) and information on encryption [here](https://docs.microsoft.com/en-us/sql/connect/jdbc/understanding-ssl-support?view=sql-server-ver15)

 For a full list of connection properties including encryption and certificate authentication properties check [here](https://docs.microsoft.com/en-us/sql/connect/jdbc/setting-the-connection-properties?view=sql-server-ver15)